 All CDC/SAC parents will be given the option of subletting/leasing/renting their space.
-All DAF CDPs must provide families the option to sublet/lease/rent their child care space when their child is not present for an entire week or more.
-DAF CDPs take ownership and management of child space when child is not present. (i.e. family vacation, leave, sick etc.).
-Under no circumstances shall the owner of the space profit from the subletting or rental of their space.
+All DAF CDPs must provide families the option to sublet/lease/rent their space when their child is not present for an entire week or more (must be in weeklong increments, Monday-Friday).
+Subletting/Leasing/Renting is approved for week increments, may not exceed 12 weeks during the fee year, and the sponsor must be assigned to the installation.
+Note: The CYS Flight Chief may approve up to 12 additional weeks (over the 12 weeks) based on individual circumstances (i.e., maternity leave/parental/convalescent leave, ect.).
+Under no circumstances shall the owner of the space profit from the subletting/leasing/renting of their space.
 Weekly fees paid are calculated and are based on the Total Family Income of the patron occupying the sublet/leased/rental space.
-If space is used for hourly care, the hourly fee paid will be \$7.00 per hour per child.
+If space is used for hourly care, the hourly fee paid will be \$8.00 per hour per child.
 Parents occupying the sublet/lease/rental space must be notified of the conditions upon which their space may be terminated and enrollment in a sublet/rental space does not give them higher priority on the waiting list if a permanent space becomes available.